-'''

 MASKING-APP:> mask -j <plugin_jar_location>

-'''

 You will be prompted to select an algorithm.
-This example runs maskApp in proj_dir and uses the JAR file created with the Create a new project workflow:
+This example runs maskApp in proj_dir and uses the JAR file created with the Create a New Project workflow:

 '''

 MASKING-APP:> mask -j build/libs/demoProject.jar

 /Users//demo-proj/build/libs/demoProject.jar

-Loaded plugin demoProject version 1.0.0 (API version: 1.0.0) from [/Users//
+Loaded plugin demoProject version 1.0.0 (API version: 1.0.0) from [/Users//demoproj/build/libs/demoProject.jar]

-demo-proj/build/libs/demoProject.jar]

-13:17:00.707 [main] INFO global - Loaded plugin demoProject: Plugin {'embeddedName':
+13:17:00.707 [main] INFO global - Loaded plugin demoProject: Plugin {'embeddedName': 'demoProject',

-'demoProject', 'version': '1.0.0', 'author': 'Delphix Dev', 'apiVersion': '1.0.0'}
+'version': '1.0.0', 'author': 'Delphix Dev', 'apiVersion': '1.0.0'}

 Framework:

 [0] Clobber

 [1] SampleAlgorithm

 Select an algorithm framework: 0

 Instance:

 [0] demoProject:Clobber

 Select an instance of algorithm framework: Clobber: 0

-Selected algorithm: com.delphix.demo.Clobber(Clobber) instance: demoProject:Clobber,

-data type: STRING
+Selected algorithm: com.delphix.demo.Clobber(Clobber) instance: demoProject:Clobber, data type: STRING

 Input value to be masked('null' for null, 'doneMasking' to finish): Test1

 Masked value: TTTTT

 Input value to be masked('null' for null, 'doneMasking' to finish): test2

 Masked value: ttttt

 Input value to be masked('null' for null, 'doneMasking' to finish): 1 more test

 Masked value: 11111111111

 Input value to be masked('null' for null, 'doneMasking' to finish):

 '''

 When you invoke the mask sub-command, you will first be presented with a list of possible frameworks (aka.
 Algorithm Components) to choose from.
-These correspond with the Java classes that implement the MaskingAlgorithm interface in the plugin file.
+These correspond with the Java classes that implement the

+MaskingAlgorithm interface in the plugin file.
 Once you have selected a framework, you will be presented with a list of each pre-defined instance to choose from.
 If the algorithm supports creating new instances, that option will be present as well.
 Once an instance is selected, you're ready to enter test values and see the masked result.
-In order to be usable, each class that implements MaskingComponent must also be listed in the appropriate service description file.
-Refer to this section for details.